 What is it?

 A multidisciplinary course in English (6 CFU).
-Students will be involved in interactive lessons, case studies, workshops and laboratories on the following issues: theory of regulation, tools for better regulation, cognitive sciences for effective regulation (behavioral impact of regulation).
+Students will be involved in interactive lessons, case studies, clinics, workshops and laboratories on the following issues: theory of regulation, tools for better regulation, behavioral approach to regulation.

 Prof. Nicoletta Rangone Module Coordinator, Prof. Matteo Rizzolli and Prof. Alberto Alemanno (HEC Paris and NYU).
 Laboratories are coordinated by leading experts from the World Bank, the Senate, IALS (London), the Italian Presidency of the Council of Ministers and other institutions.